ibm-cloud-docs/Cloudant/tutorials/create_query.md

 > uses the `_all_docs` index.

 For this exercise, we create two indexes so we can run the queries in later exercises.
+When you run a query, Cloudant looks for an index that can execute the `sort` you defined in your query.
+If it doesn't find an index, it returns an error that says no suitable index was found.
+The indexes we create in this exercise will work with the queries we run in later exercises.

 To create an index to use when running a simple query: